 Packaged Unit Air Conditioners

 - Air Conditioner with an optional heating unit available.
-This set-up is perfect for warmer climates the see fewer extreme winter temperatures.
+This set-up is perfect for warmer climates that see fewer extreme winter temperatures.

 - The Air Conditioner with Heat Pump option is a complete system that can be used year-round for all heating and cooling needs within your home.